electron/website/blog/electron-28-0.md

 ---

 The Electron team is excited to announce the release of Electron 28.0.0!
-You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/releases/stable).
+You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/release?channel=stable).
 Continue reading for details about this release.

 If you have any feedback, please share it with us on [Twitter](https://twitter.com/electronjs) or [Mastodon](https://social.lfx.dev/@electronjs), or join our community [Discord](https://discord.com/invite/electronjs)!
 Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

 ## Notable Changes

-## Highlights

 - Implemented support for ECMAScript modules or ESM (What are ECMAScript modules? [learn more here](https://nodejs.org/api/esm.html#modules-ecmascript-modules).
 This includes support for ESM in Electron proper, as well as areas such as the `UtilityProcess` API entrypoints.
 [See our ESM documentation](https://www.electronjs.org/docs/latest/tutorial/esm) for more details.
 - In addition to enabling ESM support in Electron itself, Electron Forge also supports using ESM to package, build and develop Electron applications.
 You can find this support in [Forge v7.0.0](https://github.com/electron/forge/releases/tag/v7.0.0) or higher.

-### Stack Changes
+## Stack Changes

 - Chromium `120.0.6099.56`
   - New in [Chrome 119](https://developer.chrome.com/blog/new-in-chrome-119/) and in [DevTools 119](https://developer.chrome.com/blog/new-in-devtools-119/)